-Everyone not only made it to Hull, this time they all filled up before boarding the ferry.
+Everyone not only made it to Hull, but this time also they all filled up before boarding the ferry.
 There were no scooters in bits outside the sportsman’s bar, though I did pass a slow-moving ‘Rev’ on the way past the airport.
 Turns out to have been a loose wire.
-John Grey was late arriving in Hull as he couldn’t get his SX going and ended up bringing a gun to a knife-fight by arriving on his highly-tuned Lambretta GP.
+John Grey was late arriving in Hull as he couldn’t get his Lambretta SX going and ended up bringing a gun to a knife-fight by arriving on his highly tuned Lambretta GP instead!

 Things began slowly in Rotterdam while we waited for John Grey to fix a puncture he had seemingly obtained while on the boat and John Nicholson’s Dragster had developed a water leak which was looked at.
 The plan was to stay off the motorways for the first 50 miles, riding south across the Dutch Islands via Stellendam, Oude-Tongue, and Wilemstad, ending up at a BP garage on the A17, before joining the motorway to Breda and then heading East towards Tilburg and Hilvarenbeek.

 It was dry on Friday morning when we left Rotterdam, but we had almost hurricane force winds.
 Riding a scooter in horrendous gusts of wind while nursing a hangover, must be akin to trying to land a space shuttle with one hand tied behind your back.
 I struggled to keep the plastic pig upright and wondered how Robbo was getting on with his mirror be-decked Mod Vespa?